malcolmlett/malcolmlett.github.io/Biological-basis-for-proto-AGI.md

 ![active/passive goal setting](files/Biological-basis-for-proto-AGI-active-passive-goals.png)

+### Attention
+Another way in which executive control may directly influence behaviour is through attention.
+There appears to be many things that influence attentional focus, spanning from high-order thought processes to primitive reflexive actions in response to sudden unexpected events within the environment.
+Thus executive control certainly does not have primary control over attention.
+However, it seems reasonable to conclude that executive control has some influence over attention and that it uses this to drive the direction of thought when in an active mode.

+For a detailed review of attention, see Lindsay (2020).

 ### Further research
 Some areas for further research to elucidate the processes here better include:
 * Models of cooperation/competition.